Maungdaw: History

+On 8 December 2024, the Arakan Army took complete control of Maungdaw and the Bangladesh–Myanmar border after a prolonged 6 months battle in Maungdaw.

 Demographics

-In 2008, the population was nearly 400,000 people.
-The majority of the populace, about 80%, are Rohingya people, who are considered by Myanmar government as stateless Bengali people.
-The Burmese government does not accept Rohingya on its list of ethnic groups of Myanmar, and thus does not recognize their claim on Burmese citizenship.
-The remainder of the populace consists of a wide range of ethnic groups, including Rakhine, Bamar, Daingnet, and Mro.
+The majority of the populace, about 80%, are Rohingya people, while the remainder of the populace consists of other ethnic groups, including Rakhine, Bamar, Daingnet, and Mro.

 Education

-As of 2011, there are eight high schools, 10 middle schools, 16 post-primary schools and 125 primary schools.
+As of 2016, there are eight high schools, 10 middle schools, 16 post-primary schools and 125 primary schools.

 Economy

 The official border trade post with Bangladeshi town of Teknaf opened on 5 September 1995.
 In 2022, total trade volume at the border post stood at US$15.519 million.